 6.20 The Council is committed to community involvement, and will monitor performance, based on feedback from stakeholders, community/voluntary groups and the general public.
 Experience of community involvement elsewhere will also be examined.
 The Council will work to establish best practice, using the range of techniques set out in the Statement of Community Involvement.
-The basis for on-going assessment of the SCI will be reports in the Council's Annual Monitoring Reports,.
+The basis for on-going assessment of the SCI will be reports in the Authorities' Monitoring Reports.
 The Council will ensure that proposals are brought forward based on clear evidence, and in compliance with statutory procedures and associated guidance.